 At Stache you’ll come to appreciate an elegant twist on boutique drinks and whiskies.
 We take pride in our beautifully crafted cocktails and our craft bartenders will revive your appreciation for the true art of mixology.
 In addition to perfectly poured cocktails, we have an impressive selection of quality craft beer and wine.
 And be sure to take notice of our champagnes, all of which have been expertly selected for discriminating palates.

 The real game changer though, is in the music.
 We rock a crossover format and we do it like nobody else can.
-We seamlessly blend Classic Rock/Funk/Soul/R&B spanning the last six decades to the newest of Indie & Electronic/Tech House orchestrate.
-You can count on us to play the music you like to hear and we’ll challenge you to keep up with what we know is on the brink.
+We seamlessly blend Classic Rock/Funk/Soul/R&B spanning the last six decades to the newest of Indie & Electronic/Tech House.
+You can count on us to play the music you like to hear, and we’ll challenge you to keep up with what we know is on the brink.

-The Nuts & Bolts: we’re a premier, mid-size 5,000 sq/ft 2 level 3 bar boutique, entertainment and music venue location Downtown Ft Lauderdale.
+The Nuts & Bolts: we’re a premier, mid-size 5,000 sq/ft, 2 level-3 bar boutique, entertainment and music venue located in Downtown Ft Lauderdale.

 See you at the Bar…